Event location: Room W3.01, Institute of Education, 20 Bedford Way, London WC1H 0AL

-Speakers: Jon Andrews (Director of School System and Performance, and Deputy Head of Research, Education Policy Institute); Anna Barker (Deputy Regional School Commissioner – West Midlands, Department for Education); and Hugh Greenway (Chief Executive, The Elliot Foundation Academies Trust)
+Speakers: Jon Andrews (Director of School System and Performance, and Deputy Head of Research, Education Policy Institute); Anna Barker (Deputy Regional School Commissioner – West Midlands, Department for Education); Leora Cruddas (Confederation of School Trusts); and Hugh Greenway (Chief Executive, The Elliot Foundation Academies Trust)

 2.)
 Developing your teachers and school leaders

-Speakers: Vivien Niblett (Research and Evaluation Manager, Ambition School Leadership)
+Speakers: Matt Hood (Chief Education Officer, Ambition Institute) and Vivien Niblett (Research and Evaluation Manager, Ambition Institute)